mosaic-design-system/docs/src/components/checkbox.md

       | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-      | As default       | A default Checkbox used in multiple choice lists and parent-child multiple choice lists<br /><br />Some more text
+      | As default       | A default Checkbox used in multiple choice lists and parent-child multiple choice lists<br><br>Some more text

       \